apache/mxnet/docs/tutorials/onnx/export_mxnet_to_onnx.md

 converted_model_path = onnx_mxnet.export_model(sym, params, [input_shape], np.float32, onnx_file)
 ```

-This API returns path of the converted model which you can use further to import in other frameworks.
+This API returns path of the converted model which you can later use to import the model into other frameworks.

 ## Check validity of ONNX model